 Inductive Study is individual and group discussion-based observations and insights from personal study are encouraged.
 It is in the discussion, for many students, that the lesson begins to “gel.”
 The discussion confirms, clarifies, and corrects…

-This unit dives into the study of the principles that influenced and motivated the creation of a constitutional, federal republic.
-As a backdrop to the study, students analyze Martin Luther King’s Letter from a Birmingham…
+This module delves into the examination of the fundamental principles that have shaped and motivated the establishment of a constitutional, federal republic.
+Providing a contextual foundation for this study, students will closely analyze Martin Luther…

 This Simulation is a fun and great way to wrap up a unit on the 1920s Jazz Age in America, and give you students the experience of being in a speakeasy.
 Your kids will always…